vrauldias/arduino_control/README.md

-# arduino_control
-Implementation of low-cost feedback control in a shell-and-tube heat exchanger
+# Implementation of low-cost feedback control in a shell-and-tube heat exchanger

-Low-Cost PID Control for Shell-and-Tube Heat Exchanger Using Arduino Overview
+## Overview

 This repository contains the code and documentation for implementing a low-cost PID control system for a shell-and-tube heat exchanger using Arduino.
 The project focuses on temperature control of the heat exchanger outlet by manipulating the rotation of a centrifugal pump and fluid flow in the shell.

 Heat Exchanger

-Table of Contents
+## Table of Contents

     Project Description
     Requirements